C.D. Oro

-Club Deportivo Oro is a football club that plays in the second division.
-It is based in the city of Guadalajara.
-The club was one of five clubs from the state of Jalisco to play in the Mexican first division.
-It only won one league title, back in 1962, and was runner-up five times in 1947, 1953, 1955, 1960 and 1964.
-After four years of absence the club was reformed and plays now in the second division.
+Club Deportivo Oro is a Mexican professional football club based in Tonalá, Jalisco, that competes in the Liga TDP, the fourth level division of Mexican football.
+Founded in 1923, it was one of five clubs from the state of Jalisco to play in the Primera División de México.

 History

 Origins

 The club's history dates back to 1923, when a group of jewelers got together and founded the club to promote their company.
 The club joined the old Liga Occidental De Jalisco.
 Albino Ruvalcaba and Felipe Martínez Sandoval were the ones that really took on the idea of making this club worthy of playing in the first division.

 Back then there was no national league, but instead numerous amateur leagues across Mexico.
 Liga Amateur de Jalisco was one of the best at the time.
 It consisted of clubs such as Club Deportivo Guadalajara, Atlas de Guadalajara, Club Nacional de Guadalajara, Club Marte, Club Latino, Club Colón and Club Oriente.
 It took Club Oro a few years to establish a higher level of play, thus it was considered a weak team in the early 1930s.
 On 20 July 1930 the club inaugurated its new field Parque Oro, o Parque Oblatos in a friendly match against Mexico City club Necaxa.
 This new football field was used by most of the clubs at that time and was considered to be the best field in the state of Jalisco.

 By 1933 there were nine clubs in the league and different categories were formed.
 There was an "A" and a "B" Division that were similar to a first and second division.
 The "A" was composed by Club Deportivo Guadalajara, Atlas de Guadalajara, Club Nacional de Guadalajara, Club Marte and Club Latino, The "B" by Club Colón, Oriente, Imperio and CD Oro due to the inferior level of these teams compared to those in the "A" Division.